-Generation of the second messenger cAMP following receptor activation leads to an increase in PKA activity and the subsequent phosphorylation of a variety of cellular substrates.
+Generation of the second messenger cAMP following receptor activation leads to an increase in protein kinase activity and the subsequent phosphorylation of a variety of cellular substrates.
 Where and when PKA becomes active determines the specificity of a given response.
-We have shown that the subcellular targeting of PKA occurs through association with AKAPs—a functionally related family of more than 40 distinct proteins defined by their ability to bind to the PKA holoenzyme.
+We have shown that the subcellular targeting of PKA occurs through association with AKAPs—a functionally related family of more than 50 distinct proteins defined by their ability to bind to the PKA holoenzyme.
 Each AKAP contains at least two functional motifs.
-A conserved amphipathic helix slots into a hydrophobic pocket formed by the amino terminus of the PKA regulatory subunit (RII) dimer.
+A conserved amphipathic helix slots into a hydrophobic pocket formed by the amino terminus of the PKA type II regulatory subunit (RII) dimer.
 Also, each AKAP contains a unique targeting domain that directs the kinase-AKAP complex to distinct intracellular sites.

 AKAP Signaling Networks

 Many AKAPs are also multivalent scaffold proteins that associate with numerous signaling enzymes, including other kinases, protein phosphatases, phosphodiesterases, and substrates, to form signaling complexes.
 Specific combinations of anchored enzymes allow these complexes to respond to distinct second messenger–mediated signals.
 Studies are under way to determine whether AKAPs interact with other multivalent scaffold proteins to allow convergence of signaling pathways in a context-specific manner.